codefresh-io/cap-docs.codefresh.io/_docs/deployments/kubernetes/custom-kubectl-commands.md

 ---
 title: "Running custom kubectl commands"
-description: "How to use kubectl in your Codefresh pipelines"
+description: "Use kubectl in your Codefresh pipelines"
-group: deploy-to-kubernetes
+group: deployments
+sub_group: kubernetes
 toc: true
 ---

-As explained in the [deployment options page]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/), Codefresh has several built-in facilities for deploying to Kubernetes clusters.
+As explained in the [deployment options page]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/), Codefresh has built-in functionality for deploying to Kubernetes clusters.

-If you wish you can still run your own custom `kubectl` commands in a [freestyle step]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) for maximum flexibility on cluster deployments.
-[Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is the command line interface for managing kubernetes clusters.
+For example, for maximum flexibility with cluster deployments, you can run your own custom `kubectl` commands in a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
+[Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/){:target="\_blank"} is the command line interface for managing kubernetes clusters.

-Codefresh helps you even in this scenario by automatically setting up your [config context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) with your [connected clusters]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/).
+Codefresh automatically sets up your [config context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/){:target="\_blank"} with your connected clusters.

-The config context is automatically placed for you at the path of the [variable]({{site.baseurl}}/docs/codefresh-yaml/variables/) `$CF_KUBECONFIG_PATH`.
+The config context is automatically placed for you at the path of the [variable]({{site.baseurl}}/docs/pipelines/variables/) `$CF_KUBECONFIG_PATH`.
-In the current Codefresh implementation this expands to `/codefresh/volume/sensitive/.kube/config`, inside the [shared step volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).
+In the current Codefresh implementation, this expands to `/codefresh/volume/sensitive/.kube/config`, within the [shared step volume]({{site.baseurl}}/docs/pipelines/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

-Notice that when you use custom kubectl commands, it is your responsibility to template your manifests using any of the available options.
-If you wish to employ Codefresh for templating it is better to use the dedicated [cf-deploy-kubernetes step]({{site.baseurl}}/docs/deploy-to-kubernetes/kubernetes-templating/) which provides simple templating capabilities.
+When you use custom `kubectl` commands, it is your responsibility to template your manifests using any of the available options.
+To employ Codefresh for templating, it is better to use the dedicated [cf-deploy-kubernetes step]({{site.baseurl}}/docs/deployments/kubernetes/kubernetes-templating/) which provides simple templating capabilities.

 ## Using the Codefresh kubectl image

-Codefresh already offers a public docker image with kubectl at [https://hub.docker.com/r/codefresh/kubectl/tags](https://hub.docker.com/r/codefresh/kubectl/tags).
-You can choose a specific version of `kubectl` with the appropriate tag or just select `latest` of the most up-to-date version.
+Codefresh already offers a public Docker image with `kubectl` at [https://hub.docker.com/r/codefresh/kubectl/tags](https://hub.docker.com/r/codefresh/kubectl/tags){:target="\_blank"}.
+You can choose a specific version of `kubectl` with the appropriate tag or just select `latest` for the most up-to-date version.

 `YAML`
 {% highlight yaml %}